ryanplusplus/esp8266-doodle/README.md

 Erase the device and flash the included firmware.
 To flash your own firmware, set the `FIRMWARE` variable to the path a firmware image.

 The included firmware is built with:
-> adc, bit, file, gpio, http, hx711, net, node, pwm, spi, tmr, uart, wifi
+> adc, file, gpio, http, net, node, pwm, tmr, uart, wifi

 ### make erase
 Erase the device.